 But from time to time you come across a model that, on paper (or a web page) seems like it might be a good fit for your needs.
 And sells for a reasonable price.

 For me, Akaso’s Brave 7 LE meets those requirements.
 It’s not ultra-cheap like some other cameras, but it has some serious skills that will be attractive to all but the most demanding of us in the outdoors community.

-Which brings me on to another points.
-The likes of DGI’s Action 2 and the GoPro 10 are way more expensive than the 7 LE for a reason – they are packed with the latest innovations that allow you to take mind blowing photos and videos.
+This brings me to another point.
+The likes of DGI’s Action 2 and the GoPro 10 are way more expensive than the 7 LE for a reason – they are packed with the latest innovations that allow you to take mind-blowing photos and videos.
 As such, they come with a hefty price tag.

 The Brave 7 LE:

 - is manufactured by Akasotech, a Chinese company based in Frederick, MD, United States